BDC Hamburger Icon

 • Failure to follow instructions of the client or the court

-While malpractice insurance is not a business insurance required by federal law, many states require doctors or attorneys to carry it.
-Even if a state doesn't require malpractice insurance, it typically requires doctors and lawyers to disclose whether or not they have it.
+Malpractice insurance is not a business insurance required by federal law, but many states require doctors or attorneys to carry it.
+Even if a state doesn’t require malpractice insurance, it typically requires doctors and lawyers to disclose whether they have it.

-A person can be sued anytime for any reason.
+A person can be sued at any time for any reason.
 Most employer policies are tailored to cover the employer, not the individual license you carry.
-This means that if you are personally named in a lawsuit, you need your own malpractice coverage.
-For instance, a doctor's malpractice policy will not cover the individual nurses they oversee if those individuals are specifically named in a lawsuit.
+That means you need your own malpractice coverage if you are personally named in a lawsuit.
+A doctor’s malpractice policy, for instance, will not cover the individual nurses they oversee if those individuals are specifically named in a lawsuit.
 When you have malpractice insurance, you have your own legal defense to wholly protect your interests and license.
-This isn't always the case if you rely on an employer's policy to provide protection.
+That isn’t always the case if you rely on an employer’s policy to provide protection.

 No. The best general liability insurance covers third-party claims of injury and property damage.
-General liability is for incidental injuries resulting from business operations, like slip-and-fall accidents.
+General liability is for incidental injuries resulting from business operations, such as slip-and-fall accidents.
 Malpractice injuries are the result of professional errors.

 Did you find this content helpful?